Customer Grievance Redressal Policy

 Introduction:

 The Customer Grievance Redressal Policy outlines the framework for addressing the customer grievances.
-The Bank shallensure that the policy is made available in public domain (website and branches)
+The Bank shall ensure that the policy is made available in public domain (website and branches).

 Objective of the Grievance Redressal Policy: